 The goal of Culture Agents: Mission Beijing is to “set the stage for a lifetime of self-driven cross-cultural and linguistic exploration.”
 I think it certainly succeeds and I would even suggest Culture Agents for a school setting as an extra educational resource and for home schooling as well.
 As part of the experience, your child will learn Chinese words, play games related to bargaining in China, watch real videos about Beijing’s food, music and fashion scene, view the real-time weather report and lots more.

-- Transport It Travel, transportation & local information
+Travel, transportation & local information

 Plus 5 more categories to learn about!